josiah14-MachineLearning/naiive-bayes/notes.md

 Learning about ML algos for making predictions/classifications.
 You can toy with different ML algos and approaches as much as you want, but what will have the largest effect is finding more data that can paint a more complete picture of the story.

+# Problem Solving for looking into the data

+## Binning Age

+- Creating bins of different sizes looks like manipulating the data.
+- I thought it would make more sense to bin according to where drastic changes in the classificaiton of diabetes vs not diabetes occur.
+- My approach can makes sense, is not a bad idea, but I'd want to smoothe the data first before doing something like that.
+- One smoothing technique is to take a weighted average of the neighboring ages and combining it into the current age
+- Simplest smoothing technique would be a moving average of 3 ages or so (think of moving average as a "moving" bin aggregation using avg).

+# General Advice

+- Google quick plots in Pandas